 Special extras available: scuba diving charters, private fishing charters and all day whale watching/research expedition tours.

-To make a reservation at Isla Paridita please sign up & register.
-Upon completing our registration form, availability is confirmed, hotel policies and instructions to provide credit card details over a secure web form to cover a 50% deposit are then sent to guests by email.
-Our private island can be entirely rented out for groups of up to eight persons for $1350 per night all inclusive (maximum of 8 guests).
+To make a reservation at Isla Paridita please contact us.
+When availability is confirmed, hotel policies and instructions to provide credit card details over a secure web form to cover a 50% deposit are then sent to guests by email.
+Our private island can be entirely rented out for groups of up to eight persons for $1350 USD per night all inclusive (maximum of 8 guests).

 Private Fishing Charter